Study flexibly at TU Darmstadt

 This course suits me...

-The TU Darmstadt is therefore breaking new ground.
-It develops offers that allow students to adapt their course of study more closely to their own life situation.
-One way to study flexibly is to study part-time.
-This study model has existed at the TU Darmstadt since 2012 in a form that is unique in Hesse and is possible in almost all subjects.
-More and more students are deciding to officially extend their time studying at university.
-A bachelor's degree is not designed for 6 semesters of full-time study, but rather for 9 or 12 semesters of part-time study.
-With QuiS-Flex, this model is intended to be further adapted to the changing living conditions of our students.
+One option for flexible study is part-time study.
+This study model has existed at TU Darmstadt since 2012 in a form unique to Hesse and is available in almost all subjects.
+More and more students are choosing to officially extend their studies at the university.
+A bachelor's degree is then designed not as six semesters of full-time study, but as nine or twelve semesters of part-time study.
+With QuiS-Flex, this model is being further adapted to the changing life circumstances of our students.

 Connecting study paths and life situations